-UD is beginning a new program specifically designed for high school teachers who would like to pursue a graduate degree in the company of their professional peers.
-Through the Master of Humanities Teachers Cohort, which is offered to full-time teachers at a special tuition rate, cohort members will follow a common curriculum pursuing a master's of humanities degree, or choose from other humanities offerings from the Braniff Graduate School of Liberal Arts.
-Applications are being accepted on a rolling basis from now through August for the fall 2013 semester.
+UD is beginning a new program specifically designed for high school teachers who would like to pursue a master's degree in the company of their professional peers.
+Through the Teachers Cohort, which is offered to full-time teachers at a special tuition rate, cohort members can pursue any of the degrees offered by the Braniff Graduate School of Liberal Arts.
+Applications are being accepted on a rolling basis from now through August for the Fall 2013 semester.

 "We believe that teachers are charged with no small task, namely the preservation of civilization itself.
 To do that well, they need the opportunity to return to study themselves, to read and re-read the best things that have been written in community with their colleagues," said Braniff Dean David Sweet.
 "The purpose of this special program for teachers is to provide an opportunity for that growth."